 the technical report entitled "First Majestic Silver Corp.
-Santa Elena Silver/Gold Mine, Sonora, Mexico, NI 43-101 Technical Report on Mineral Resource and Mineral Reserve Estimates" having an effective date of June 30, 2021, and filed under First Majestic's SEDAR (www.sedar.com) profile on November 24, 2021 (the "Report")
+Santa Elena Silver/Gold Mine, Sonora, Mexico, NI 43-101 Technical Report on Mineral Resource and Mineral Reserve Estimates" having an effective date of June 30, 2021, and filed under First Majestic's SEDAR+ (www.sedarplus.ca) profile on November 24, 2021 (the "Report")

-In addition to the Report, the disclosure herein also contains updated mineral reserve and resource estimates for the Ermitaño mine based on the Santa Elena Mineral Reserve and Resource Estimates with an effective date of December 31, 2022 as announced by First Majestic on March 31, 2023 and as disclosed in their December 31, 2022 AIF (the "December 31, 2022 Mineral Reserve and Resource Estimates").
+In addition to the Report, the disclosure herein also contains updated mineral reserve and resource estimates for the Ermitaño mine based on the Santa Elena Mineral Reserve and Resource Estimates with an effective date of December 31, 2023, as announced by First Majestic on April 1, 2024, and as disclosed in their December 31, 2023 AIF (the "December 31, 2023 Mineral Reserve and Resource Estimates").
+Sections that were updated includes: